Men's soccer drops first home game of the season to No. 9 IU • The Louisville Cardinal

 By Jordan Shim–

-History favored the Hoosiers yet again as No. 9 Indiana defeated the No. 4 Louisville men’s soccer team 2-1 in a top 10 clash on Tuesday night at Lynn Stadium.
+History favored the Hoosiers yet again as No. 9 Indiana defeated the No. 4 Louisville men’s soccer team 2-1 in a top-10 clash on Tuesday night at Lynn Stadium.

 U of L lost their first home match this season, falling to 9-2-2 (4-0-1).
 Indiana extended their unbeaten run to 11 games, improving to 8-1-4 (2-0-3 Big Ten).